Sensory Integration Disorder

 Are there certain children that are more prone to sensory integration disorders than others?

 Sensory Integration Disorder is common among children who have not been diagnosed with Autism, despite there being red flags.
-Although sensory disorders can be present in any child, studies indicate that approximately 70% of children with learning disabilities have sensory issues.
-Children with pervasive developmental disorders, such as autism, children born prematurely or who have had head trauma, ADHD, and children with anxiety disorders are also more prone to sensory issues.
+Further, although sensory disorders can be present in any child, studies indicate that approximately 70% of children with learning disabilities have sensory issues.
+And, children with pervasive developmental disorders, such as autism, children born prematurely or who have had head trauma, ADHD, and children with anxiety disorders are also more prone to sensory issues.

 What should I do if I suspect my child has SID symptoms?

 Take note of the behaviors you are concerned about.
-We recommend keeping a journal in order to keep track of your thoughts and concerns.
-Speak to your child’s teacher about your concerns.
-Advise the teacher to be on the lookout for certain behaviors, and to keep in touch with you about this.
-Make an appointment to speak with your child’s physician.
+Further, we recommend keeping a journal in order to keep track of your thoughts and concerns.
+And, speak to your child’s teacher about your concerns.
+After that, advise the teacher to be on the lookout for certain behaviors, and to keep in touch with you about this.
+Lastly, make an appointment to speak with your child’s physician.
 If your physician is also concerned he/she will often refer to a pediatric occupational therapist for an evaluation.
 You can also call us regarding any concern.

 What should I do when the pediatrician makes a referral for an occupational therapy evaluation?

 Call our office to schedule an appointment, see our general FAQ section, or find us on Facebook!

 Evaluation for Sensory Issues:

 We specialize in sensory integration.
-We first gather information regarding:
+And, first we gather information regarding: